 The transfer of IP rights must be in writing.
-The transfer of IP licences should be in writing (this may be required for exclusive licences) and may require the consent of the owner of the IP rights.
-The transfer of both IP rights and licences can be publicly recorded in the appropriate governmental office.
-This recording, when made within statutory time frames, serves as public notice of the transfer so as to avoid any disputes over subsequent transfers.
+The transfer of IP licences should be in writing (this may be required for exclusive licences) and may require the consent of the IP rights owner.
+The transfer of IP rights and licences can be publicly recorded in the appropriate governmental office.
+Recording, when made within statutory time frames, serves as public notice of the transfer to avoid disputes over subsequent transfers.